 The Company has experienced operating losses and negative operating cash flows since inception and has no assurances that sufficient financing will be available to continue in operation for the foreseeable future.
-Ongoing operations and continual development of the Moss Mine are dependent on the Company's ability to obtain equity financing.
+Ongoing operations and continual development of the Moss Mine are dependent on the Company's ability to generate sufficient cash flow from production, obtain equity financing by the issuance of share capital and to secure debt financing.

-During the year ended June 30, 2017, the Company raised gross proceeds of \$28,980,438 from private placements and warrant exercises and closed a senior credit facility for \$25,954,000 (US\$20,000,000) of which \$12,977,000 (US\$10,000,000) has been received.
-To continue development at the Moss Mine the Company will require additional financing, of which, the Company closed private placements for \$15,433,460, secured an equipment finance facility and closed another tranche from its senior credit facility subsequent to June 30, 2017 (Note 22).
+During the year ended June 30, 2018, the Company raised gross proceeds of \$18,555,059 from private placements and warrant exercises, closed the third and fourth tranches of its senior credit facility for \$13,168,000 (US\$10,000,000) (Note 10), completed two tranches of an unsecured subordinated non-revolving loan facility each in the amount of \$3,950,400 (US\$3,000,000) for a total of \$7,900,800 (US\$6,000,000) and secured a finance lease for \$11,419,760 (US\$8,672,357) (Note 11).
+To continue development at the Moss Mine, the Company may require additional financing.
 While the Company has been successful at raising funds in the past, there can be no assurance that it will be able to do so in the future.